ILA Leadership Education Academy

 This session assists participants in addressing their own leadership education challenge, experiencing a blend of support and challenge from peers, identifying a “what’s next” for action, leaving with ideas, resources, powerful questions, and a commitment to put new ideas into action.

-Leadership Educator Vision
+Leadership Educator Visions

 Closing Session